RaeOfChey/autobuilder/README.md

 ## Installation
 To use the application, follow these steps:

-1. Clone the repository
+- Step 1.
+Clone the repository
-2. Navigate to the project directory: cd auto-builder
+- Step 2.
+Navigate to the project directory: cd auto-builder
-3. Install the necessary dependencies: npm install
+- Step 3.
+Install the necessary dependencies: npm install
-4. Compile the TypeScript code: npx tsc
+- Step 4.
+Compile the TypeScript code: npx tsc

 ## Usage
-To start the application, run the following command: npm run start
+To start the application, run the following command: `npm run start`

 You will be prompted with options to create a new vehicle or select an existing one, and to choose between a car, truck, or motorbike.